Azure/azure-osconfig/src/tests/universal-nrp-e2e/README.md

 ✅ Generalization complete!
 ```

-As seen above, our ssh command is present for us to go fix the issue, in this case it seems `wget` is missing, let's go and install it.
+As seen above, our ssh command is present for us to go fix the issue, in this case it seems `GLIBCXX_3.4.21` is missing for the Powershell runtime, let's go and install it.

 ```
 ssh -i /home/ahmed/git/azure-osconfig/src/tests/universal-nrp-e2e/_CentOS-7-x86_64-GenericCloud-2211/id_rsa user1@localhost -p 26654